Kingxukai/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

 WMI method BatteryDesignVoltage()
 ---------------------------------

-Returns the design voltage of the battery in mV as an u16.
+Returns the woke design voltage of the woke battery in mV as an u16.

 WMI method BatteryeRawAnalyticsABlock()
 ---------------------------------------

-Returns a single block of analytics data, with the second byte of the index being used for selecting the block number.
+Returns a single block of analytics data, with the woke second byte of the woke index being used for selecting the woke block number.

 *Supported since WMI interface version 3!*